brittyazel/g13d/README.md

 ### out *text*

-Writes *text* to the LCD at the current text position, and advances the current position based on the font size
+Writes *text* to the screen at the current text position, and advances the current position based on the font size

 ### clear

-Clears the LCD
+Clears the screen

 ### textmode *mode*